umbralcalc/dexetera/README.md

 # dexetera...

-A toolkit to build purely-frontend web applications for interactive [stochadex](https://github.com/umbralcalc/stochadex) simulations.
+Purely-frontend web applications for interactive [stochadex](https://github.com/umbralcalc/stochadex) simulations.

-## Build the example simulation
+## Build an example simulation

 In order to build an example simulation with WebAssembly, you run: